 The Computer That Took Man To The Moon

-Even though the last Saturn V flew some 40 years ago, the Apollo moon landings remain one of mankind’s greatest engineering efforts.
-What makes them even more impressive was the era in which they were designed.
+Even though the last Saturn V flew decades ago, the Apollo moon landings remain one of mankind’s greatest engineering efforts.

 Let’s Get Technical